Aider-AI/aider/docs/unified-diffs.md

 - **Aider's new unified diff edit format raised the score to 65%**.
 - **No benefit from the user being blind, without hands, tipping $2000 or fearing truncated code trauma.** These widely circulated folk remedies performed no better than baseline when added to the system prompt with aider's SEARCH/REPLACE edit format.
 Including *all* of them only scored at 15%

-The older `gpt-4-0613` also did better on the laziness benchmark by using unified diffs.
+The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs.
-The benchmark was designed to work with large source code files, and 28% of them are too large to use with June GPT-4's 8k context window.
+The benchmark was designed to work with large source code files, and 28% of them are too large to fit in June GPT-4's 8k context window.
 This significantly harmed the benchmark results.

 - **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.